 Disassembly does not require any special tools, although a good

 pair of bent-nose tweezers or fine pliers will be found useful.
-It
+Except

-for example, were selected on assembly according to the angular
+and adjustment.
+Accumulators, for example, were selected in the factory

 Please review the material in the